hlubenow/yetanother_raycaster.py/pygame/README.md

 - Optional (simple) wall shading,
 - Optional joystick support (1 joystick).

-The options are set in variables in upper case like for example "SHADING = True" at the beginning of the script.
+The options are set in variables in upper case like for example `SHADING = True` at the beginning of the script.

 Main ray casting algorithm by [3DSage](https://github.com/3DSage/OpenGL-Raycaster_v1).